bitex-la/bitex-guides/_docs/authentication/README.md

 **Pro Tip:** Keep your sandbox access at hand even after you move to production.

-## Role 3: Bitex Whitelabelers
+## Role 3: Bitex Master User
-You can request whitelabeler access if you need to create and manage multiple Bitex accounts.
+You can request Master User access if you need to create and manage multiple Bitex accounts.

 With this role, you would be able to create new users, and act on their behalf.

-Whitelabeler access is required, for example, if you want to use our concierge service for cross border remittances and mass disbursements.
+Master User access is required, for example, if you want to use our concierge service for cross border remittances and mass disbursements.

-Whitelabeler access is not self-serviced (but there's no extra cost associated with it).
+Master User access is not self-serviced (but there's no extra cost associated with it).
 [Contact our sales team](mailto:comercial@bitex.la) and tell us more about your use case.

 ### First Step: Get Bitex User access.

 Go through all the steps for creating an API key.
 See [Role 2: Bitex User](Role2).

-### Second Step: Request Whitelabeler status
+### Second Step: Request Master User status

-Once you have your API key, contact us so that we can bless it with Whitelabeler access.
+Once you have your API key, contact us so that we can bless it with Master User access.

 For **sandbox**, just drop us a line to [developers@bitex.la](mailto:developers@bitex.la).

-For **production**, we'll grant Whitelabeler access once we've validated your sandbox integration.
+For **production**, we'll grant Master User access once we've validated your sandbox integration.

-### Finally: Try out your Whitelabeler API access.
+### Finally: Try out your Master User API access.

 To use your API key for managing users, just send it in an `Authorization:` header as required.

 ```
 curl -X POST "https://sandbox.bitex.la/api/users" \
   --header "Content-Type: application/json" \
-  --header "Authorization: whitelabel_api_key" \
+  --header "Authorization: master_user_api_key" \
   --header "Version: 2.1" \
   --data "{
     \"data\": {
         \"type\": \"users\",
         \"attributes\": {
-            \"email\": \"test@whitelabeler.com\",
+            \"email\": \"test@master-user.com\",
             \"password\": \"password\"
         }
     }